top of page

 He looked up at her and a big peaceful smile spread across his face.
 "And you must be Evelyn.
 Professor Isaac told me about a talented young woman who was asking questions of her faith."

 She said, "Are you on break?
-Or do you have any times I could maybe come talk to you?"
+Or do you have office hours I could maybe come talk to you?"

 "Oh, little sister.
 They don't pay me."
 He gestured for her to sit down.
 "This is what I live for.
 My children have their own kids now, and my wife has passed on.
 I would love to help you with your questions."